 Stunt DepartmentThis is where the superhero comics shine: big battles with Big Bads.
 Don't skimp on the punches, the kicks, the throws, the arm bars and whatever else you can think up.
 If you're going to include some martial arts more sophisticated than the punch in the face, at least do a little research into martial arts so you can make the fight look good.
 You'll have to decide the amount of property damage, though, and whether it has an effect on the heroes once the battle is over.

 The GreatsMarvel and DC have spent decades doing a great job of holding our attention.
 Study them well.
 In particular, the work of Stan Lee and his collaborators at Marvel, especially Jack Kirby and Steve Ditko, in the 1960s is widely credited for creating the ideas of superheroes (and villains) with more than one dimension, and for spearheading a lot of what we take for granted in modern superhero comics.
 Twenty years later, The New Teen Titans proved DC's earliest really successful emulation of style with a youth oriented style that proved so influential that DC decided to revise all of The DCU towards it in Crisis on Infinite Earths.
 In the 1980s, the work of the great talents like Alan Moore, Frank Miller and John Byrne show how you can modernize the classic characters to make them feel like truly complete characters who are true to their times.
 Those ways are respectively, subtle tweaking (Swamp Thing), emphasis of a different tone (Batman), and wholesale revision (Superman).
-Also study the X-Men movies, especially the second.
+Also study the X-Men movies, especially the second, fifth, and seventh.
 They did a great job of porting to a new media.
 The Dark Knight is also extremely well-regarded for a very dark Film Noir take on the genre.
 In addition, the classic Superman movies starring Christopher Reeve will show you how much masterful sincere acting can contribute to the genre's dramatic power.
 Also, the The Avengers is now a stand out example of how to finely balance tone to have action, drama and humor in the genre while properly allotting screen time for each character so everyone gets to shine.
 Also, although it is not adapted from a comic book, The Incredibles is fantastic (what do you expect, it's Pixar!), and is a perfect example how to do a classic-style superhero story without being Campy.
 Speaking of new media, the DCAU as a whole is an excellent job of transporting comic book characters into Western Animation while The Avengers: Earth's Mightiest Heroes is the best example of how the Marvel characters get such treatment.
 In addition, Disney's Gargoyles, created by Greg Weisman, is a superb original creation that can show you how Shakespearean literature and medieval history can provide a wealth of material when use in conjunction with the conventions of the genre.
 Just remember to confine yourself to the first two seasons that were first-run syndication, avoid The Goliath Chronicles episodes and read Weisman's SLG comics that replaced them as canon.
 For a great Deconstruction of the Superhero genre as a whole, there are none better than Watchmen, The Dark Knight Returns, and Kingdom Come.
 However, remember that their dark tone is balanced with a degree of sober intelligence and a mature sense of redemption or tragedy at the end.
 Without that deeper feel, any superficial emulation will feel like a despicable despoilment of characters who deserve better.
-But, if you do read the deconstruction, be sure to also read the Reconstruction to avoid setting your story in Darker and Edgier territory.
+But, if you do read the deconstruction, be sure to also read the Reconstruction to avoid setting your story in Darkness-Induced Audience Apathy territory.
 Astro City, Justice, and Marvels are good ones.

 The FailsMuch of the work of Rob Liefeld tends to be criticized as being representative of many of the faults of the Dark Age of Comics - poor art, ludicrously over-muscular and over-macho characters and dialogue, poor plotting and an overly-adolescent idea of 'maturity'.
 His work is often considered a good example of what to avoid.
 Outside of comic books, the later movies in the original Superman and Batman movie franchises (particularly Superman IV: The Quest for Peace and Batman & Robin) are generally looked upon dimly, being considered over-campy, poorly-plotted and written and generally of low quality.
-You may also want to avoid Jeph Loeb's later work, particularly The Ultimates 3, unless you have an obsession with death and/or women being eaten.
+You may also want to avoid most of Jeph Loeb's later work, particularly The Ultimates 3, unless you have an obsession with death and/or women being eaten.
 His earlier work, in particular those that involve Batman, Tim Sale or both, are safe for consumption, however.
 Also, beware Frank Miller's later works as well.
-The Dark Knight Strikes Again um... didn't quite live up to its predecessor and All-Star Batman & Robin The Boy Wonder was poorly received as well.
+The Dark Knight Strikes Again um... didn't quite live up to its predecessor and All-Star Batman & Robin, the Boy Wonder was poorly received as well.
 Countdown to Final Crisis showcases the pitfalls of writing in a shared universe, especially Character Derailment, Continuity Porn, Writing for the Trade, and too much padding.

 Now, my minions!
 You have what you need, now go to the studios of DC and Marvel and take over the writing staff!
 Make Superman as weak as a baby!
 Make Batman afraid to leave his home!
 Force the X-Men to go back into hiding!
 Force Spider-Man to make a deal with Mephisto to undo everything that has been done since the Silver Age!
 (What do you mean, they already did that?)
 Not so fast, Marcus Murderous!
 Gasp!
 The Vanguard of Virtue!
 This...
 This Cannot Be!!
 T.V.T.R.O.P.E.S., Fight off the intruders! (many bad puns and onomatopoeic sound effects later) Curses, our plans have been foiled again!
 But you have not seen the last of Marcus Murderous!
 AHAHAHAHAHAHA!
 AHAHAHAHAHAHA!